One of my favorite things in life is sushi. I love it anyway you give it to me—rolled, not rolled, plenty of wasabi…just load me up!

 - Immune System Enhancement.
-Antioxidant rich, Coconut Aminos naturally support the immune system by providing protection against free radicals, atoms that cause cell damage and aging, to name just a few of the damaging problems associated with free radicals.
+Antioxidant-rich, Coconut Aminos naturally support the immune system by providing protection against free radicals, atoms that cause cell damage, and aging, to name just a few of the damaging problems associated with free radicals.

 - Heart protection.
 Coconut Aminos and other coconut products, increase HDL (the good cholesterol) and help to regulate blood pressure.

 - Lowered Risk of Colon Cancer.
-A University of South Carolina study showed that people who ate coconut products had reduced inflammation and greatly reduced occurrence of malignant tumors in the colon.
+A University of South Carolina study showed that people who ate coconut products had reduced inflammation and greatly reduced the occurrence of malignant tumors in the colon.